urbanopt/JModelica_simulation/README.md

-# JModelica_simulation
+# JModelica Simulation
-GitHub repo for storing scripts related to simulation using JModelica.
+GitHub repo for storing scripts related to simulation of Modelica models using JModelica.
 The initial focus is on simulation in HPC environments.